ashi009/bestroutetb/README.md

 -------------------

-For a example, a route table that route all IPs in China to default gateway, and US, GB, Japan, Hongkong and non-APNIC administered IPs to VPN gateway (based on 11/26/2012 data,) only need 1093 routing directives, while *chnroutes* needs 3563 routing directives.
+For a example, a route table that route all IPs in China to default gateway, and US, GB, Japan, Hong kong administered IPs to VPN gateway (based on 4/8/2013 data,) only need 1164 routing directives, while *chnroutes* needs 3589 routing directives.

 Which is **70% smaller**.
-And if route US address to VPN only, the route table has only **50 directives**.
+And if route US address to VPN only, the route table has only **99 directives**, which is less than 2% of original size.

 On Linux system, which usese [TRASH][trash] structure to store routing table, a route lookup operation expected to access